Module: config¶

 graph_title: String¶

 String for the title of the graph.
 Only used by the graph module.
-Example: "#Monsterdon 2024-11-16 (The Monolith Monsters)"
+I usually make this a composition of other options.

 Posting Related Options¶